-1. MOVING EXPENSES
+1. RELOCATION ASSISTANCE

 With regard to moving expenses, a moving budget may be provided in the offer letter.
 This moving budget varies depending on the rank and location of a candidate.
 Please contact the Finance Office for guidelines on specific hires.
-The College is unable to cover the costs of storage, extra insurance or other costs associated with transporting antiques, art objects, etc. Travel expenses associated with the move may be reimbursed as long as the expenses are in accordance with the University's travel policies.
-A newly appointed faculty member may arrange the move personally and be reimbursed after arrival on campus or may use one of the University's authorized preferred vendors for relocation services.
-In the latter case, Weinberg College can work to pay the vendor directly up to the amount of the approved budget.
+Our practice is to provide this moving allowance as a one-time payment on the faculty member's first payroll disbursement.
+Moving allowances are subject to taxes, and it is the faculty member's responsibility to understand the tax implications from this payment.
 Any costs that exceed the approved budget are the responsibility of and should be paid by the new faculty member.
-It is the new faculty member's responsibility to understand any tax implications resulting from the reimbursement/payment of moving expenses.
 Research discretionary funds may not be used for personal moves.